charliecjung/Chicken-Crossing/DEVELOPMENT.md

 Debugging by using ofDrawLine() and ofPolyLine() will try to update with <i> Google C++ styling guide </i> if enough time remains.
 Writeup concluded for now.

-Experimented with main.cpp where I would create a <b> ResoureceManager </b> object and pass it into ofRunApp().
+Experimented with main.cpp where I would create a <b> ResourceManager </b> object and pass it into ofRunApp().
 Unfortunately, my program would fail so I resorted back to passing a new ResourceManager() everytime the program is run.

 I was able to fix the edge cases by printing lines with the ofDrawLine() functions that enabled me to print the x,y,screenWidth,screenHeight of my program for debugging purposes.